Mary Reynolds (landscape designer): Dare to be Wild

 The feature-length film premiered in March 2015 at the Jameson International Film Festival in Dublin.
 It features actors Emma Greenwell and Tom Hughes.
 The film is a biographical drama of Reynolds’ life leading up to and through the 2002 Chelsea Flower Show, and features scenes and sets that were recreated from photos, including a full physical re-installation of Reynolds’ award-winning Celtic Sanctuary.
 It is directed by environmentalist Vivienne De Courcy, who was inspired to create the film after she and Reynolds became friends following a garden design commission.

 ′′Dare to Be Wild′′ was shown in ninety UK cinemas, with screenings in fifteen South Korean theatres and 638 internationally.
 It has since been made available on Netflix in North America.

 Personal life

-Reynolds lives as a single parent on a 5-acre property in her hometown Wexford, with her two children.

 She publicly acknowledges a former relationship with Christy Collard, a green build architect who assisted Reynolds in creating her award-winning Celtic Sanctuary.
 Reynolds was eager for his assistance in her design, and so followed Collard to his reforestation project in Ethiopia, resulting in a brief romance that was depicted in the biopic Dare to be Wild.